-The Corolla’s interior balances style and ergonomics well.
+The Toyota Corolla’s interior balances style and ergonomics well.
 The 8.0-inch touchscreen is mounted quite high on the dash with the climate controls just below.
 There isn’t much of a centre stack to speak of, with no switchgear below the climate controls.

 Though the cabin is a sea of black on black like most rivals, the Corolla has some gloss black and metal-look trim to provide some contrast.
 That includes metal-look controls, including two knobs for the climate control, which feel substantial.
 We’d love a splash of colour in here but that’s a criticism that can be applied to almost every small car.

 The dash top is soft to the touch while some cloth trim is used on the centre console bin’s lid and on the door panels.
 Everything else is hard plastic but it’s assembled well, as you’d expect in a Corolla.